 Upon his arrival, Dave enrolled as a graduate student in winemaking at UC Davis and, on the weekends, spent time surveying vineyard land from Monterey to Mendocino.
 It was during one of those weekend trips that fate drew Dave to the Dry Creek Valley; coming upon an old prune orchard across the street from the Dry Creek General Store.
 Realizing that he had found his dream location, Dave promptly ripped out the fruit trees and began planting grapes.
 Because his inspiration was the Loire Valley, Sauvignon Blanc figured to be a prominent wine in the Dry Creek Vineyard portfolio.
 However, after consulting with several famed vineyard managers, he was advised against planting Sauvignon Blanc.
 Hearing Dave recount the story is a bit like listening to a gun slinger recount his shootout.
 “They told me Sauvignon Blanc would never grow in the Dry Creek Valley.
 I appreciated their advice but I knew I had to stick to what I knew was right.
 I was going to plant this varietal come hell or high water.”
 It turned out to be one of his best decisions.

 As the first new winery in the Dry Creek Valley since Prohibition, Dry Creek Vineyard has become the standard bearer for Fumé Blanc in Northern Sonoma County.
-Over the last 40 years, the winery has also developed an international reputation for its Dry Chenin Blanc, Chardonnay, Zinfandels and Bordeaux varietals.
+For nearly 50 years, the winery has also developed an international reputation for its Dry Chenin Blanc, Chardonnay, Zinfandels and Bordeaux varietals.
 Dave’s legacy as a Sonoma County vintner will have a lasting impact.
 Among the many achievements during his career, Dave:

 - Was the first to plant Sauvignon Blanc in the Dry Creek Valley.

 - Was the first to produce a Fumé Blanc in Sonoma County.